Dollars to Doctors: How the Coronavirus Could Reshape Healthcare Spending

 "We think there will be increased demand for in-home care thanks to the pandemic," says Morningstar senior analyst Debbie Wang.
 "Aside from demand for in-home aide services and hospice service, we think this issue could also manifest itself in new zoning ordinances, for example, that will allow for more mother-in-law 'cottages' or carriage houses to be built on property that is currently for single-family homes."

-Further, if Democratic nominee Joe Biden wins the presidency and makes good on his announced national caregiving plan, this new government program would help cover the costs for more in-home elderly care (instead of relying mostly on Medicaid), providing benefits to a much broader swath of people, not just for those who can prove need, says Wang.
+Further, if President-elect Joe Biden makes good on his announced national caregiving plan, this new government program would help cover the costs for more in-home elderly care (instead of relying mostly on Medicaid), providing benefits to a much broader swath of people, not just for those who can prove need, says Wang.

 Although we expect elevated demand for at-home care, numerous factors will influence how large the increase is and how quickly any shift occurs.
 Uncertainties such as personal preferences, financial means, and how long COVID-19 remains a pressing concern make it difficult to forecast how prominent this shift will be.